Are you an adviser? Go to Unbiased Pro

 With pensions, some defined benefit (final salary) schemes in the private sector have come under scrutiny recently.

-The collapse of firms, including construction giant Carilion and department chain BHS – and the resultant effect on their pension funds – has led many people to question whether their pension schemes are as safe as they once thought.
+The collapse of firms, including construction giant Carillion and department chain BHS – and the resultant effect on their pension funds – has led many people to question whether their pension schemes are as safe as they once thought.

 If you have a defined contribution pension, it won’t be affected even if your employer goes bust, as it’s not connected to them in any way.